ReactiveBayes/Rocket.jl/docs/src/operators/transformation/scan.md

 ## @CreateScanOperator macro

-For performance reasons, the Rx.jl library provides a special macro for creating custom (and pure) scan operators.
+For performance reasons, the Rocket.jl library provides a special macro for creating custom (and pure) scan operators.

 ```@docs
 @CreateScanOperator